MicrosoftDocs/sdk-api/sdk-api-src/content/sbtsv/nf-sbtsv-itssbloadbalancing-getmostsuitabletarget.md

  - ITsSbLoadBalancing.GetMostSuitableTarget
 ---

-# ITsSbLoadBalancing::GetMostSuitableTarget

 ## -description

-Determines the most suitable target to which to direct an incoming client connection.

-Remote Desktop Connection Broker (RD Connection Broker) calls this method when it needs to redirect an incoming client connection.
+This is a callback method that you implement in your app, in order to determines the most suitable target to which to direct an incoming client connection.
+The Remote Desktop Connection Broker (RD Connection Broker) calls your implementation when the broker needs to redirect an incoming client connection.

 ## -parameters